 Why book with TreXperience?

-• Equipment: We provide kitchen tents, dining tents, toilet tents, sleeping bags, air mattresses, and trekking poles.
+• High-Quality Equipment: We provide kitchen tents, dining tents, toilet tents, sleeping bags, air mattresses, and trekking poles.

-• Safety: We provide oxygen tanks, first aid kits, and satellite phones.
+• Safety: We provide oxygen tanks, first aid kits, and satellite phones

 Full Itinerary of the 4-Day Private Inca Trail

-Day 1: Cusco – Km 82 – Llactapata – Ayapata
+Day 1: Cusco – Km 82 – Hatunchaca – Ayapata

-Upon arrival at Km 82, we'll check in at the control point, where you'll need to show your original passport.
-Once we pass the checkpoint, it’s time to begin your TreXperience to the great “Lost City of the Incas.”!
+At the trailhead, we’ll check in at the control point, where you’ll need to show your original passport.
+Once cleared, your journey to the Lost City of the Incas begins.

 • Hiking Distance: 14 km / 8.7 mi